 - 3.7.1.
 The permittee is hereby granted a permit shield in accordance with 45CSR§30-5.6.
 The permit shield applies provided the permittee operates in accordance with the information contained within this permit. - 3.7.2.
 The following requirements specifically identified are not applicable to the source based on the determinations set forth below.
 The permit shield shall apply to the following requirements provided the conditions of the determinations are met. - a.
 40 CFR 60 Subpart Dc Standards of Performance for Small Industrial-Commercial-Institutional Steam Generating Units.
-The two (2) wood-fired boilers located at Armstrong Hardwood Flooring Company's Beverly Mill are not subject to these requirements because the boilers had been purchased prior to the date the rule was proposed. - b.
+The two (2) wood-fired boilers located at AHF, LLC's Beverly Mill are not subject to these requirements because the boilers were purchased prior to the date the rule was proposed. - b.
 40 CFR 63 Subpart QQQQ National Emission Standards for Hazardous Air Pollutants: Surface Coating of Wood Building Products.
-The facility has demonstrated that by the compliance date of May 15, 2006, they were a minor source of HAPs.
-With the establishment of HAP emission limits below major source thresholds, the facility shall not be subject to Subpart QQQQ.
+The facility demonstrated that by the compliance date of May 15, 2006, they were a minor source of HAPs.
+With the establishment of HAP emission limits below major source thresholds, the facility is not subject to Subpart QQQQ.